-Not all that long ago, an athlete with a bad bump on the head might have been treated with some time out and a bag of ice.
-But today, everyone is aware that a concussion is a serious matter: It’s an injury to the brain that can temporarily disrupt normal brain function and lead to permanent damage.
-Yale Medicine physicians use advanced technology to test for and identify concussions in people of all ages.
-Also, we offer specialized expertise in treating children with concussions.
+Not that long ago, an athlete who got a bad blow to the head might have been treated with some time out and a bag of ice.
+But today, everyone is aware that a concussion is a serious matter: It’s an injury to the brain that can temporarily disrupt normal brain function and while concussions are considered to be mild brain injuries from which most people make a full recovery, they still need to be taken seriously.

 What is a concussion?

 A concussion is a type of traumatic brain injury (TBI) that results in temporary impairment of mental function.
 Concussions are sometimes referred to as mild traumatic brain injuries (mTBI) to distinguish them from more serious types of brain injuries.

 Concussions occur when a sudden movement causes the brain to bounce against or around the skull.
 This can damage brain cells and bring about chemical changes in the brain that alter how the brain works in the short-term.
 People with concussions, for instance, often experience short-lived confusion, memory loss, and disorientation, among other symptoms.

 In many cases, concussions are caused by a direct blow to the head, either from an object that strikes the head or the head hitting an object.
 They can also result from injuries that don’t involve a blow to the head, for instance, from whiplash injuries that involve acceleration and deceleration of the head.
 Exposure to explosions or blasts can also cause a concussion, as can the penetration of a foreign object in the brain.

 What are the symptoms of a concussion?

 Symptoms of a concussion may begin immediately or within minutes or hours of an injury, while others may not develop for days.
 They may include: